 Golf is, in fact, one of Belek's main reasons for existence.
+See our "Top 10 Courses in Turkey - Golf Holiday Turkey" page and plan your golf holiday to Turkey!
 The plan was to attract avid golfers from around the world to a Mediterranean resort planned with golfers in mind, but also close to many other attractions.

 Hundreds of villas large and small compete for road frontage and water sources with the large hotels.
 Like the large hotels, the villa compounds are gated communities open only to property owners or guests.
 This makes it particularly well adapted to the security requirements of important world meetings, such as the G-20 meeting of presidents and prime ministers that took place here on November 15-16, 2015.